 Python is readily graspable for both coders and non-coders.
-Executing Big Data is daunting hence, data scientists require a dynamic programming language for faster data handling.
-Python is best-suited for processing Big Data because it offers excellent performance in tackling mathematics, statistics, and scientific functions.
+Executing Big Data is daunting; data scientists require a dynamic programming language for faster data handling.
+Python is best suited for processing Big Data because it performs excellently in tackling mathematics, statistics, and scientific functions.
 On the whole, Big Data Python covers a wide range of coherent applications, from implementing libraries to scaling code.

 From the above, it is evident why Python is becoming the first choice among all programming languages that can be used for Big Data.
 Here are the top reasons to use Python for Big Data –